rxi/lume/README.md

 ```

 ### lume.shuffle(t)
-Shuffles the values of array `t` in place, returns the array.
+Returns a shuffled copy of the array `t`.

 ### lume.array(...)
 Iterates the supplied iterator and returns an array filled with the values.